Kymeta: Technology

 Metamaterial Surface Antenna Technology (MSAT) is an innovative approach in satellite communications, developed by Kymeta Corporation.
 MSAT aims to overcome challenges in broadband satellite communications, especially in scenarios involving mobile platforms and non-geostationary satellites.

 An important innovation in MSAT is the incorporation of high-birefringence liquid crystals (LC) as a tunable dielectric at microwave frequencies.
 This enables large-angle beam scanning of over 60 degrees while consuming minimal power, less than 10 Watts.
 Significantly, this scanning capability is achieved without mechanical components.
 The antenna's slim profile, with a thickness of about 5.0 cm, further contributes to its efficiency.

 In terms of antenna design, MSAT introduces an innovative perspective by using metasurfaces and holographic beamforming principles.
 Unlike traditional three-dimensional metamaterials, which rely on bulky structures and resonant phenomena, MSAT employs metasurfaces characterized by small periodic scatterers and surface thickness relative to the wavelength of interest.
 This approach enhances efficiency and minimizes losses.

-Metamaterial Surface Antenna Technology (MSAT) by Kymeta offers a unique perspective on addressing challenges in satellite communications.
-By incorporating high-birefringence liquid crystals, metasurfaces, and holographic beamforming, MSAT enables the development of electronically-scanned antennas that effectively address bandwidth, efficiency, and manufacturing tolerance issues.
-These antennas demonstrate exceptional performance in both Ku and Ka satellite bands, making them a potential solution for various mobile satellite applications.
+Metamaterial Surface Antenna Technology (MSAT) addresses challenges in satellite communications by incorporating high-birefringence liquid crystals, metasurfaces, and holographic beamforming.
+MSAT enables the development of electronically-scanned antennas that effectively address bandwidth, efficiency, and manufacturing tolerance issues.
+These antennas perform in both Ku and Ka satellite bands, making them a potential solution for various mobile satellite applications.